-Industrial Alliance Hospice Care • up to 30 days: lifetime maximum \$7,500 Land Ambulance Services • up to \$70 per trip; maximum \$275 per person per year Emergency Travel Insurance (page 18) Services covered out-of-province or out of country only if needed for emergency care Paramedical Services Therapist must be Acupuncture, Chiropractor, Osteopath, Speech Therapist, Podiatrist, Masseurs (RMT), Naturopath and Homeopath registered in the province of Ontario Combined maximum of \$650 per calendar year province or Ontario Registered Massage Therapist (RMT), limited to \$500 per year, subject to the requirement of a medical prescription No deductible applies Podiatrist services will be paid concurrently with OHIP Other Medical Expenses (\$35 single and \$60 family deductible apply - see next page) charges for surgical operations or other charges, unless prevented by law, for specific complications of pregnancy charges for cosmetic surgery if required because of an accident that is not work related (must commence within 12 months of the accident) nursing home or home for the aged: reimbursed at 80%, semi-private room in a public general hospital, no limit as to the number of days. services of a licensed registered nurse or registered nursing assistant provided he/she is qualified to administer drugs, if recommended by a doctor up to a \$25,000 per person per calendar year maximum services of a licensed psychologist- maximum 24 visits per year services of a licensed physiotherapist- maximum 24 visits per year dental care due to an accidental injury to natural teeth prosthetic appliances durable medical equipment prescribed support stockings maximum of 4 pairs per year, if ordered by a doctor and provided such charges are reasonable and customary, subject to pre-approval by the Insurance Company.
+Industrial Alliance Land Ambulance Services • up to \$70 per trip; maximum \$275 per person per year Emergency Travel Insurance (page 18) Services covered out-of-province or out of country only if needed for emergency care Paramedical Services Therapist must be Acupuncture, Chiropractor, Osteopath, Speech Therapist, Podiatrist, Masseurs (RMT), Naturopath and Homeopath registered in the province of Ontario Combined maximum of \$650 per calendar year province or ontario Registered Massage Therapist (RMT), limited to \$500 per year, subject to the requirement of a medical prescription No deductible applies Podiatrist services will be paid concurrently with OHIP Other Medical Expenses (\$35 single and \$60 family deductible apply - see next page) charges for surgical operations or other charges, unless prevented by law, for specific complications of pregnancy charges for cosmetic surgery if required because of an accident that is not work related (must commence within 12 months of the accident). services of a licensed registered nurse or registered nursing assistant provided he/she is qualified to administer drugs, if recommended by a doctor up to a \$25,000 per person per calendar year maximum. services of a licensed psychologist- maximum 24 visits per year.

-- Effective Jan 1, 2011 orthopedic shoes and custom-made orthotics one (1) pair every 18 months up to a maximum of \$400. - Orthopedic shoes and custom made orthotics must be prescribed by your physician and include the diagnosis - colostomy or ostomy supplies - medical services including anesthesia, oxygen, blood transfusions, diagnostic x-rays, laboratory and other diagnostic procedures, therapeutic radiology benefit will have a cumulative \$1250 annual maximum per person. - pediatric aero-chamber - diabetic supplies - coverage for Wigs for patients undergoing treatment for cancer, lupus, or alopecia, to a lifetime maximum of \$600 per person.
+- services of a licensed physiotherapist- maximum 24 visits per year. - dental care due to an accidental injury to natural teeth - prosthetic appliances. - durable medical equipment. - prescribed support stockings maximum of 4 pairs per year, if ordered by a doctor and provided such charges are reasonable and customary, subject to pre-approval by the Insurance Company. - Effective Jan 1, 2011, orthopedic shoes and custom-made orthotics one (1) pair every 18 months up to a maximum of \$400. - Orthopedic shoes and custom-made orthotics, must be prescribed by your physician and include the diagnosis. - colostomy or ostomy supplies. - medical services including anesthesia, oxygen, blood transfusions, diagnostic x-rays, laboratory and other diagnostic procedures, therapeutic radiology benefit will have a cumulative \$1250 annual maximum per person. - pediatric aero chamber. - coverage for Wigs for patients undergoing treatment for cancer, lupus or alopecia, to a lifetime maximum of \$600 per person.